Luke Charlesworth (cricketer): Career

-He signed a 3 year rookie contract with Gloucestershire County Cricket Club in March 2022.
-He made his first-class debut for Gloucestershire in the County Championship on 3 September 2023 against Leicestershire.
+Oxfordshire.
+He made his second-XI debut for Gloucestershire in 2019 at the age of 16 years-old, taking 2/49 in Bath against Kent second-XI.
+He was the Gloucestershire Cricket Pathway’s Under-17 Player of the Year that season and later went on to captain the Gloucestershire second-XI.
+He signed a 3-year rookie contract with Gloucestershire County Cricket Club in March 2022, and made his first-class debut for Gloucestershire in the County Championship on 3 September 2023 against Leicestershire.
 He took 3 wickets for 54 on debut.